 Whenever I announce where I’m headed next on Facebook, someone inevitably has a recommendation for what I should do, what I should see, what hidden restaurant I must try, or who I should meet for coffee.

-Bloggers, in general, are more open minded.
+Bloggers, in general, are more open-minded.

 One of the things I have noticed about this group is a lack of racism, homophobia, Islamaphohia–all the isms and phobias that you don’t enjoy are (largely) missing within a large group of people who genuinely want to see the world, make connections, dig a little deeper, know a little more, and hopefully do better.

-Right now, in my home country of the United States, I see things headed in the direction of greater division, and it’s refreshing to be a part of a community that is so inclusive.
-Almost without exception, bloggers are very open to new ideas, people, cultures, experiences and situations that are outside of their comfort zones.
-And, what’s more, I feel like this open-mindedness has led to me to challenge a few of my own thoughts and ideas and helped me learn from personal experiences rather than just believing what I see on the news.
+Right now, in my home country of the United States, I see things headed in the direction of the greater division, and it’s refreshing to be a part of a community that is so inclusive.
+Almost without exception, bloggers are very open to new ideas, people, cultures, experiences, and situations that are outside of their comfort zones.
+And, what’s more, I feel like this open-mindedness has led me to challenge a few of my own thoughts and ideas and helped me learn from personal experiences rather than just believing what I see on the news.